ColleenBobbie/Cancer-Prediction/README.md

 ## Summary
   * This tutorial explored two decision tree algorithms, CART and C4.5, to help predict whether a breast mass was begnign or malignant.
   * Ultimately, the C4.5 balanced class design decision tree produced the highest accuracy and lowest false negative rates.
-  * The C4.5 balanced tree highlighted the largest concave point of the cell nuclei as the most influential predictor in breast cancer outcomes.
+  * The C4.5 balanced tree highlighted the largest concave point of the cell nuclei as the most influential predictor for tumour outcomes in this dataset.